vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

 The Peakboard app shows several positions that could show an alarm (K1-4, QM1, QM2).
 We only show how to build K1, as the others work the same.

-Every time an alarm or event is triggered, the corresponding rectangle turns red, and a counter appears, which shows the amount of time that has passed since the event was triggered.
+Every time an alarm or event is triggered, the corresponding rectangle turns red, and a timer appears, which shows the amount of time that has passed since the event was triggered.
+It also increases a counter that shows the total number of triggers for the day.

 ![image](/assets/2024-02-13/040.png)

-The data source is pretty straight forward.
+The data source is pretty straightforward.
 We configure the same server and topic as in the IOX portal.

 ![image](/assets/2024-02-13/050.png)